 If both the network and the mobile station support the extended uplink TBF mode, the request from upper layers may indicate that the new upper-layer PDU is meant to pre-allocate an uplink TBF (early TBF establishment).
 In this case, the EARLY_TBF_ESTABLISHMENT field in the (EGPRS) PACKET DOWNLINK ACK/NACK message or EGPRS PACKET DOWNLINK ACK/NACK TYPE 2 message shall indicate pre-allocation is required.

-On receipt of an (Extended) Channel Request Description or EC-EGPRS Channel Request Description information element in the (EGPRS) PACKET DOWNLINK ACK/NACK, EC-EGPRS PACKET DOWNLINK ACK/NACK message or EGPRS PACKET DOWNLINK ACK/NACK TYPE 2 message or a Channel Request Description information element in the EGPRS PACKET DOWNLINK ACK/NACK DLMC message, the network may assign radio resources to the mobile station on one or more PDCHs by transmitting an uplink assignment message (e.g. PACKET UPLINK ASSIGNMENT, EC-EGPRS PACKET UPLINK ASSIGNMENT, MULTIPLE TBF UPLINK ASSIGNMENT, PACKET TIMESLOT RECONFIGURE or MULTIPLE TBF TIMESLOT RECONFIGURE message) on the (EC-)PACCH, or may reject one or more of the requests by sending a PACKET ACCESS REJECT or an EC-EGPRS PACKET ACCESS REJECT message on the (EC-)PACCH.
+On receipt of an (Extended) Channel Request Description or EC Channel Request Description information element in the (EGPRS) PACKET DOWNLINK ACK/NACK, EC PACKET DOWNLINK ACK/NACK message or EGPRS PACKET DOWNLINK ACK/NACK TYPE 2 message or a Channel Request Description information element in the EGPRS PACKET DOWNLINK ACK/NACK DLMC message, the network may assign radio resources to the mobile station on one or more PDCHs by transmitting an uplink assignment message (e.g. PACKET UPLINK ASSIGNMENT, EC PACKET UPLINK ASSIGNMENT, MULTIPLE TBF UPLINK ASSIGNMENT, PACKET TIMESLOT RECONFIGURE or MULTIPLE TBF TIMESLOT RECONFIGURE message) on the (EC-)PACCH, or may reject one or more of the requests by sending a PACKET ACCESS REJECT or an EC PACKET ACCESS REJECT message on the (EC-)PACCH.
 If the PACKET TIMESLOT RECONFIGURE message is sent, then the message shall contain the UPLINK_TFI_ASSIGNMENT field.
 If the mobile station supports RLC non-persistent mode the network may allocate one or more EGPRS TBFs that use this RLC mode.

+In EC operation, the downlink EC TBF is released at establishment of the uplink EC TBF.

 If multiple TBF procedures are supported by the mobile station and the network, the network shall indicate the PFI associated with each TBF it allocates or reallocates in the uplink assignment message.